What is a Utilities Expense

 Utilities Expense Journal Entry

-A business receives an invoice for electricity amounting to 2,000 and records this in the accounting records with the following utilities expense bookkeeping journal.
+A business receives an invoice for electricity amounting to 2,000 and records this in the accounting records with the following utility expense bookkeeping journal.

 The Accounting Equation

 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus the owners equity of the business.
-This is true at any time and applies to each transaction.
+It is important to realize that this is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.